baofinance/dotfiles/READMD.md

 To check you're not trashing your own carefully crafted config.
 It should be stored in git anyway so you never lose anything.

-There's no script to do this as others have done.
-That's because:
+There's no script to do this as others have done for good reasons [^1].
-* you may not want all of it and this way allows you to link just the files you need
-* the commands are easy to get right, and if you don't get it right first time it's easy to fix.
-* it's a one-off command for a few files files, deal with it :-)
-* any script needs tests, etc. and my cost-benefit analysis resulted in not writing a script

 So that there's a chance this might work on windows, do this: